Dominican Citizenship & Nationality Services

 A Dominican, Spanish and Italian passport - often acquired by our clients whom we have helped with Dominican citizenship by descent, and certificates of nationality and non-nationality.

-Dominican Citizenship by Descent
+Dominican Citizenship through Parents (Citizenship by Descent)

-Claim your Dominican birthright through your ancestors
+Claim your Dominican birthright through your parents or grandparents

 Who qualifies: